Diamond Cut Sapphires and Rubies – Good things in small packets

-While many jewelers excel in a number of cuts like the princess cut, the cushion cut, the emerald cut and more, diamond cut stones are timeless and have the versatility to be used in a number of ways.
+While many jewelers excel in several cuts like the princess cut, the cushion cut, the emerald cut, and more, diamond cut stones are timeless and have the versatility to be used in several ways.
 You can read more about the various cuts of stones here:

 So what makes diamond cut jewelry so popular?

-- Cost efficient: Most millennials today who come to the jewelry market, fall within the mid-market earning strata.
-With limited financial resources, splurging extravagantly on a huge, one of a kind stone might de-rail most young people from many of their dreams and aspirations.
+- Cost-efficient: Most millennials today who come to the jewelry market, fall within the mid-market earning strata.
+With limited financial resources, splurging extravagantly on a huge, one-of-a-kind stone might de-rail most young people from many of their dreams and aspirations.
 Diamond cut stones come to the rescue here.
-Diamond cut blue sapphires can be set together to make a beautiful intricate jewelry piece, especially a statement engagement ring, with each stone staring as cheap at 15$!
+Diamond cut blue sapphires can be set together to make a beautiful intricate jewelry piece, parti sapphires are a great example too, especially a statement engagement ring, with each stone starting as cheap at 15$!
 You don’t need to spend millions for your declaration of love now!

-- Variety: Not only blue sapphires but this elegant cut can be precisely given to a number of gems like rubies, yellow sapphires, pink sapphires, orange sapphires and green sapphires.
-Rarer ones like black sapphires, white or colourless sapphires and Burmese blood red rubies are best accentuated when their natural beauty is perfectly cut and finished with the brilliant cut.
-If you are looking for a unique gemstone that speaks volumes about you as a person, diamond cut gems are the way to go.
+2. Variety: Not only blue sapphires but this elegant cut can be precisely given to several gems like rubies, yellow sapphires, pink sapphires, orange sapphires, Parti sapphire and green sapphires.
+Rarer ones like black sapphires, white or colorless sapphires and Burmese blood-red rubies are best accentuated when their natural beauty is perfectly cut and finished with a brilliant cut.
+If you are looking for a unique gemstone that speaks volumes about you as a person, diamond-cut gems are the way to go.

-- Versatility: While faceted gems can be round, square or rectangular, the classic round diamond shape has dominated the market since Tiffany and co, introduced the popular solitaire design in the 1880s.
-Round faceted diamond cut sapphires and rubies in any color can be set into geometric, floral or abstract shapes and are not restricted by the shape geometry of squares, rectangles and pears.
-At Navneet Gems and Jewels we house a range of diamond cut gemstones like vivid royal blue sapphires to light pastel blue ones, yellow sapphires which range from golden yellow sapphires to lemon yellow sapphires, blood red rubies to pastel pink rubies and much more.
+3. Versatility: While faceted gems can be round, square or rectangular, the classic round diamond shape has dominated the market since Tiffany and co, introduced the popular solitaire design in the 1880s.
+Round faceted diamond-cut sapphires and rubies in any color can be set into geometric, floral, or abstract shapes and are not restricted by the shape geometry of squares, rectangles, and pears.
+At Navneet Gems and Jewels we house a range of diamond cut gemstones like vivid royal blue sapphires to light pastel blue ones, yellow sapphires which range from golden yellow sapphires to lemon yellow sapphires, blood-red rubies to pastel pink rubies,yellow with a hint of blue and green like parti and much more.

 So what exactly is the Brilliant cut or the Diamond cut of gemstones?